Do you remember the first anti-smoking campaign you saw? Chances are if you live in Western Australia it was a Make Smoking History campaign.

 The Make Smoking History campaign was originally called Target15 and aimed to reduce smoking prevalence among WA adults to 15% or less by 2010.
 This was achieved with 15.1% of WA adults still smoking in 2010.
 The number of WA adults who smoke has continued to decline and in 2019 10.3% of WA adults were current smokers.

-Public Health campaigns take a lot of work to produce (see this LiveLighter blog for an explanation of how public health campaigns are created) and so we often make ads that we can run multiple times.
+Public Health campaigns take a lot of work to produce so we often make ads that we can run multiple times.

 For our next wave of advertising we will be running the ‘Sponge’ campaign – this is another one that you may recognise from a few years back.
 The ‘Sponge’ campaign was created by the NSW Department of Health in 1979, back then they used a cardboard cut-out to display the person behind the lungs!
 This campaign was so successful when it first aired that the tobacco lobby tried to have it banned.
 Thankfully it was allowed to go to air because it resulted in a 3.4% reduction in the number of smokers after the ad aired in Sydney.
-Listen to this interview with the ad creator John Bevins for a detailed account of how the ‘Sponge’ campaign was created.
+In this interview, ad creator John Bevins gives a detailed account of how the ‘Sponge’ campaign was created.

 Image from 'Sponge' campaign of a person behind an x-ray and their lungs appear as sponges